 ESSENTIAL YACHT QUALIFICATIONS

-How to work on a yacht and qualifications you need
+Qualifications required to work on board a yacht

 STCW Basic Safety Training